 To ensure the smooth running of an organisation, an Office Manager is essential.
 We knew that already, but the Covid-19 pandemic has confirmed this once more.
 Dividing the Office Manager's tasks among other departments may work in times of cost-cutting, but a key role like this is important for organisations that dare to think ahead and grow.

-Femke Strijckmans, Senior Consultant at staffing specialist Walters People and specialist in recruiting this talent, explains what makes an Office Manager so indispensable in a healthy organisation.
+Staffing specialist Walters People explains what makes an Office Manager so indispensable in a healthy organisation.

 What does an Office Manager do exactly?